1. How do I make an appointment for testing?

 Plan to arrive for testing on the date provided.

-Students applying to a Nursing or Health Care Aide Program, you are required to take an English Skills Assessment.
+Students applying to a Nursing, Health Care Aide Program or Library & Information Technology Program, you are required to take an English Skills Assessment.
 We recommend that you take this test prior to submitting your application.
 Please contact Colin Beveridge at 204.632.2458 to schedule an appointment.

 2. What if I don’t live in Winnipeg?